Using Connections in Your App

 After successfully setting up your connection and configuring its functionality with your tables, you are now ready to establish connections between your records.

-It should be noted that connecting two tables together does not automatically establish connections between the records in those tables.
+It should be noted that connecting two tables does not automatically establish connections between the records in those tables.
 Each record will need to be individually connected by assigning values to the respective connection fields.

 Here's an example of connecting a specific Contact record to a Company record: